A journey through North Lismore

 A Home of Our Own

-In our 40s, my sister and I pooled our resources to buy a house on Simmons Street.
+In our 40s, my sister and I pooled our resources to buy a house on Simmons Street and we lived there with her son.
 We were so proud that we were able to do this.
 Named "The Cedars," we purchased it from Claire Twomey, one of the founders of the Knitting Nannas.
 The house came complete with chickens, who became a beloved part of our lives.
 We took pride in caring for them, and mixing tea tree, rosemary, and bay leaves from the garden to create mite-resistant bedding.

 Our house became a sanctuary not just for us, but for friends and family who visited.
 The house was full during events like Tropical Fruits, and friends displaced during the bushfires found a home there, too.